FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/resources/All the quizzes and the correct answers.md

 > Which of the following are architectural “Guardrails” rather than just prompt engineering?
 (Select all that apply)
   - ~~×Asking the model nicely to “please be safe” in the system prompt.~~
-  - ✓ Running a deterministic scanner (like PII detection or virus checking) on the output before sending it to the user.
+  - ✓ Running a deterministic scanner (like <abbr title="Personally Identifiable Information">PII</abbr> detection or virus checking) on the output before sending it to the user.
   - ~~×Increasing the “temperature” setting to 1.0 to ensure diverse responses.~~
   - ✓ Using a separate, smaller model specifically trained to classify inputs as “adversarial” or “benign” before processing.